-Hidden upstairs above the brilliant rib joint Cane & Grain, you might not even know that Science & Industry exists or that they do quite possibly the best cocktails in the whole wide city.
-They take their cocktails and science very seriously in here and they have more gadgets and machines knocking about than NASA did when they sparked Neil Armstrong to the moon.
-Reading their menu is like reading some sort of cryptic crossword clue book, with loads of mental words like ‘tincture’ and ‘saline’ but if you just sit back and trust the expertise on show – you’re going to love it.
+Hidden upstairs above the brilliant rib joint Cane & Grain, you might not even know that Science & Industry exists or that they do some of the most imaginative cocktails in the whole wide city.
+They take their cocktails (and science) very seriously here and they have more gadgets and machines knocking about than NASA did when they sparked Neil Armstrong to the moon.
+Reading their menu is like reading some sort of cryptic crossword clue book, with words like ‘tincture’ and ‘saline’ but if you just sit back and trust the expertise on show – you’re going to love it.

 Behind Closed Doors

 It’s a Friday night, 2am and it’s fair to say that you’ve had a few too many shandies.
 What do you do?
-Well, don’t bother heading to the nearest kebab shop and falling asleep watching Tron while chomping on a donner, head on over to Behind Closed Doors on Oldham Street because surprisingly for a late-night venue – their cocktails are fantastic.
-They all come with slightly weird, risqué names – fitting in with the sleazy aesthetic of the venue, but once you’ve plucked up the courage to tell the bartender that you want a ‘Penis Colada’ – you’re going to be treated to some amazing flavours served up by some of the best mixologists in town.
+Well, don’t bother heading to the nearest kebab shop and falling asleep watching Tron at home, head on over to Behind Closed Doors on Oldham Street because surprisingly for a late-night venue – their cocktails are fantastic.
+They all come with slightly weird, risqué names – fitting in with the sleazy aesthetic of the venue, but once you’ve plucked up the courage to tell the bartender what you want – you’re going to be treated to some amazing flavours served up by some of the best mixologists in town.

-What to try: 50 Shades Of Earl Grey – An unrestrained tea pot of Portobello Road Gin, Earl Grey Tea, lemon, honey and lavender.
+What to try: 50 Shades Of Earl Grey – Portobello Road Gin, Earl Grey Tea, lemon, honey and lavender.

 Behind Closed Doors, 91-95 Oldham Street, M4 1LW

 Updated on 12th May 2022